 One such tactic that can alleviate COPD symptoms is implementing a workout routine.
 Although facilitating a full exercise plan can be extremely effective in healthy lung function and counteracting damage done by smoke inhalation, adding a minimal routine such as daily walking will help most people maintain above average breathing performance.
 2) Respirators:

 If breathing problems are caused by surroundings in a workplace, one way to counteract them is by wearing a respirator.
 Built specifically to block out air pollutants like smoke and allergens, these masks are regularly used by painters to avoid contact with paint fumes and lead, as well as contractors who regularly work in dust.
 Anyone working the line in a factory or facility where COPD triggers are prominent should strongly consider wearing a mask for long-term preventative care.
 3) Air Purifiers:

 We understand not everyone is going to jump at the chance to wear a mask at work every day or add daily trips to the gym on their schedule.
-For anyone looking to implement an immediate solution to help breath better and a long-term accomplice in the fight against COPD, consider an air purifier - more specifically, Oransi’s Erik Ultra
+For anyone looking to implement an immediate solution to help breath better and a long-term accomplice in the fight against COPD, consider an air purifier - more specifically, Oransi’s EJ

 units.
 4) Alternative methods:

 New alternative methods are being used to help treat COPD